-Next, we enter the hugely repellent, graffiti-splashed city of Managua, where harsh poverty and lamentable livability is home to violence and thuggery.
-Most houses have their windows and doors fortified with iron bars and many businesses have armed guards posted.
+Next, we enter the hugely repellent, graffiti-splashed city of Managua.
+Harsh poverty and lamentable livability with violence and thuggery is confirmed by houses having their windows and doors fortified with iron bars and businesses with armed guards posted.
 In traffic we’re passed by men in the back of pickup trucks packing rifles.
 To us, this grim city has less appeal than an Arabs armpit and we’re happy to move on.

 Arriving in the colonial masterpiece of Leon, reportedly the hottest city in Central America, it happens to be the Immaculate Conception holiday, and the town’s Central Square is full of revelry and celebration with a surplus of munchkins dancing about in wild costumes.

-Greg is off on a rum factory tour, but concerned about taking up residence should I decide to join him, I opt to spend the afternoon wandering about town to see what other mischief I can muster up.
-At Leon Cathedral, the most prominent of the 18 churches in town, I withdraw my camera to shoot the large stone lions outside before squeezing sideways up a measly stone staircase to walk barefoot on its stunning white domed roof; gazing at the heavy bronze church bells, surrounding volcanos, and festive town below.
+Greg heads off on a rum factory tour, but concerned about taking up residence should I decide to join him, I opt to spend the afternoon wandering about town to see what mischief I can muster up.
+At Leon Cathedral, the most prominent of the 18 churches in town, I withdraw my camera to shoot the large stone lions outside before squeezing sideways up a measly stone staircase to walk barefoot on its stunning white domed roof; a pleasant view gazing at the heavy bronze church bells, surrounding volcanos, and festive town below.

-At last, the day of reckoning has arrived.
-It’s time for the cockamamie reason I’ve come to Leon.
+At long last the day of reckoning has arrived; it’s time for the cockamamie reason I’ve come to Leon.
 In denial of my age, today’s mission is to face my fierce, and appease my adrenaline cravings by tackling the latest and most unusual adventure sport to erupt in Nicaragua; volcano boarding!

-Climbing into a van, we join six other world travelers also up for the thrill of sliding down an active volcano, and sitting on the hard inflexible seats we are tossed about like lottery ping pong balls during the 20 mile drive to the mountain.
+Climbing into a van, we join six other world travelers also up for the thrill of sliding down an active volcano.
+Sitting on the hard inflexible seats, we’re tossed about like lottery ping pong balls during the 20 mile drive to the mountain.
 Ah yes, testosterone; the male hormone responsible for the stupidest shit in otherwise normal men!

-Hoping the mountain Gods will be kind, I climb up the shoe-lacerating scree, packing my board and kit bag.
-The desolate black mountain of jagged volcanic shards has slightly less than bugger-all in terms of vegetation and eerily looks like an alien planet.
-Dripping in sweat we reach the summit, where a hat-snatching wind attacks my board as if it were a sail.
+Hoping the mountain Gods will be kind, I climb up the shoe-lacerating scree packing my board and kit bag.
+The desolate black mountain of jagged volcanic shards has slightly less than bugger-all in terms of vegetation and looks eerily like an alien planet.
+With deodorant failing, we reach the summit where a hat-snatching wind attacks my board as if it were a sail.

 The instructor offers a brief ‘crash course’ on negotiating one of the world’s most unpredictable landmasses.
 Glossing over the downsides, his spiel is basically to hang on for dear life, and try not to touch the brakes in the unstable scree.
 This is actually quite easy, since there are no brakes; unless, of course, you want to dig in your feet and risk snapping them off at the ankles!